HNE Research Office

 Access resources and training to enhance research practice

 Be recognised - apply for an award

-Hunter New England Local Health District's Health Research and Translation Centre (HRTC) was established in January 2016 and is led by Director - Professor John Wiggers and supported by Manager - Ms Kristy Morris and Acting Project Officer - Sharna Kingi.
+Hunter New England Local Health District's HNE Research Office (previously known as Health Research and Translation Centre (HRTC)) was established in January 2016 and is led by Director - Professor John Wiggers and supported by Manager - Ms Kristy Morris and Acting Project Support Officer - Sharna Kingi.

 Hunter New England Local Health District (HNELHD) is committed to supporting high quality health and medical research and the translation of research evidence into everyday clinical practice.
 We recognise that sustained support for both areas of endeavour is vital for us to continue to improve the quality of the care we provide, and to improve the health and wellbeing of the people we care for.

-Health Research and Translation Plan 2018-2021 was developed and is led by the HRTC.
+Health Research and Translation Plan 2018-2021 was developed and is led by the HNE Research Office.
 The Plan, the second for the Health District, specifies a range of priority actions that will enable us to build on our existing research and research translation strengths.

 The health and wellbeing of HNELHD patients and community is enhanced through the conduct of health and medical research and the translation of research evidence into high quality and effective health service delivery.